Statistical Guarantees for Local Spectral Clustering on Random Neighborhood Graphs

 \section{Abstract}

-We analyze the Personalized PageRank (PPR) algorithm, a local spectral method for clustering, which extracts clusters using locally-biased random walks around a given seed node.
-In contrast to previous work, we adopt a classical statistical learning setup, where we obtain samples from an unknown distribution, and aim to identify connected regions of high-density (density clusters).
-We prove that PPR, run on a neighborhood graph, extracts sufficiently salient density clusters, that satisfy a set of natural geometric conditions.
+We study the Personalized PageRank (PPR) algorithm, a local spectral method for clustering, which extracts clusters using locally-biased random walks around a given seed node.
+In contrast to previous work, we adopt a classical statistical learning setup, where we obtain samples from an unknown nonparametric distribution, and aim to identify sufficiently salient clusters.
+We introduce a trio of population-level functionals---the \emph{normalized cut}, \emph{conductance}, and \emph{local spread}, analogous to graph-based functionals of the same name---and prove that PPR, run on a neighborhood graph, recovers clusters with small population normalized cut and large conductance and local spread.
+We apply our general theory to establish that PPR identifies connected regions of high density (density clusters) that satisfy a set of natural geometric conditions.
 We also show a converse result, that PPR can fail to recover geometrically poorly-conditioned density clusters, even asymptotically.
 Finally, we provide empirical support for our theory.